Types of Financial Assistance

 Student Employment Program

-The College-funded work program meets campus needs and employs students ineligible under federal or Michigan work-study programs.
+The College-funded work program meets campus needs and employs students ineligible under federal work-study programs.

 If you have additional questions about work-study or want to see available positions please contact the Office of Financial Aid at 313.664.7495.